 Whether you are planning a new bike or retrofitting an old one, fitting fenders takes some consideration.
 Well-mounted fenders enhance the appearance of the bike, and they disappear when riding – until the roads get wet, when they protect your body and your bike’s drivetrain from the road spray that makes life so miserable.

 Poorly designed and/or poorly mounted fenders rattle and resonate, they drip water onto your feet, and they often break prematurely.
 Sometimes, they even catch on the front tire and send you over the handlebars.

-The best fenders are stiff enough to hold their shape, long enough to prevent front wheel spray from reaching your feet and drivetrain, and have rolled edges that keep the water inside, so it doesn’t drip onto your feet.
-The Honjo aluminum fenders Compass sells meet all these requirements, plus they are lightweight and beautiful.
+The best fenders are stiff enough to hold their shape, are long enough to prevent front wheel spray from reaching your feet and drivetrain, and have rolled edges that keep the water inside, so it doesn’t drip onto your feet.
+Rene Herse aluminum fenders meet all these requirements, plus they are lightweight and beautiful.

-Once you have ridden with these fenders, you realize that plastic fenders are at most “50% fenders” – they keep some water off you, but they offer only 50% the protection and riding comfort that you get with the Honjos.
+Once you have ridden with these fenders, you realize that plastic fenders are at most “50% fenders” – they keep some water off you, but they offer only 50% the protection and riding comfort that you get with the best fenders.

 Requirements for good fender installation:

 - Clearance (required).
 Some riders manage to squeeze a fender into a 5 mm gap between tire and frame, but ideally, you should have about 30 mm between the tire and the bridges/fork crown.
 20 mm (above) is workable, but if you have much less then you are running into safety risks.
 On some bikes, it may be necessary to switch to narrower tires when mounting fenders.

 - Chainstay bridge (highly desirable): If your bike doesn’t have a chainstay bridge, fender mounting will be difficult.
 There are work-arounds, such as using a clamp on the seat tube and cutting the fender short, but they are less than ideal.